OpenDataforWeb3/Resources/.github/ops/whats-next-for-hackathon-submissions.md

   -  Repository: Github
   -  IDE: Visual Studio Code, Github online, and / or HackMD?
   -  CICD: Github Actions
-  -  Landscape tools: TBD as we figure out partners and / or sponsors
+  -  OpenData stack: Operating stack to be used by the ODC members in the analysis and support of sandbox projects.
+Likely from the [landscape](../../docs/landscape.md) options.
+Partners and / or sponsors may contribute licensing and pricing options.
 -  and recommended ways of using them.

 ## Regional and or local infrastructure to help with latency